 There is a tension between the organisational convenience of disease-specific clinics and the needs of the patient for a holistic review of their diverse long-term conditions.
-Understandable complaints about compartmentalised clinics, have to be balanced against the benefits of receiving expert care from specialist professionals.
+Understandable complaints about compartmentalised clinics67 have to be balanced against the benefits of receiving expert care from specialist professionals.

-"In the olden days, when you know you saw your GP and I think that was the role that tied things together.
+'In the olden days, when you know you saw your GP and I think that was the role that tied things together.
 Now, but now, there are so many specialist clinics and, you know, you go to the asthma clinic at the surgery, you go to the diabetic clinic at the surgery, you see?
-You know, they're all compartmentalised I think."
-[40-49 year old woman] Kielmann T et al. Pat Ed Counsel 2010;79:55-61
+You know, they're all compartmentalised I think.'
+(40-49 year old woman).67

 - Consider how COPD reviews can be integrated with care for common co-morbidities.
-This will not only require consideration of the professional expertise available within clinics, but also organisational strategies to ensure that review reminders are not COPD-specific but co-ordinate with other regular checks the patient needs. - Establish at the outset of the review which symptoms or conditions are troubling the patient most at that time.
-Quality and Outcome Framework templates need to be completed, but set aside time to ensure the patients' agenda is also met. - Generic symptom-based clinics (e.g. breathlessness clinics) may be efficient for patients and the health service.
+This will not only require consideration of the professional expertise available within clinics, but also organisational strategies to ensure that review reminders are not COPD-specific but co-ordinate with other regular checks the patient needs - Establish at the outset of the review which symptoms or conditions are troubling the patient most at that time.
+Quality and Outcomes (QOF) Framework templates need to be completed, but set aside time to ensure the patient's agenda is also met - Generic symptom-based clinics (e.g. breathlessness clinics) may be efficient for patients and the health service.68